CenterForDigitalHumanities/rerum/CONTRIBUTING.md

-# Contribute to the RERUM Geolocator
+# Contribute to the RERUM Website

 ## ❤️ Thank You